JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Type-Level-Programming/ReadMe.md

 ## Issues with Type-Level Programming

-- While this may improve your program's runtime, it will increase the time it takes to compile your program
+- While type-level programming may improve your program's runtime speed or further force you to use safe code, it will increase the time it takes to compile your program
 - Creating an type-level instance for a kind can get really tedious and boilerplatey.
 Either reuse ones that exist or publish your own for the benefit of the entire community.